at083/fod-jenkins-mcp/README.md

    }
      ```

-5. Start the server on the command line from your workspace:
+5. Start the server on the command line from your workspace.
+Make sure Python is able to look for modules and packages in your workspace (set PYTHONPATH variable).

    ```
    python3 -m mcp_server --transport streamable-http --port 8000
    ```